mika-archived/Kotoha/README.md

 ### Talkers

-You can choose 2-type plugin of talker.
+You can choose 3-type plugin of talker.

 1. .NET library.
 2. JSON configuration.
+3. Class that implement `IKotohaTalker`.

-Both plugins offer the same thing.
+Plugins offer the same thing.

 * `id` : Unique ID for plugin.
 I recommend roma-ji style name (e.g. 琴葉葵 is Akane)
 * `name` : Plugin name that you like.
 You may need to follow the engine.